 Rustic Yet Refined European Country Inspired Decor Ideas

 What is the secret to a rustic yet refined European Country French inspired design plan for your home?

-There is no chance I am going to wax on about the 1-2-3s of French country decor or quick and dirty steps to score the look since that would be silly.
-Yet we can study, observe, and learn from the masters to notice a few guiding principles which run like a common thread through beautiful approaches to European Country decor.
+There is no use trying to simplify with the 1-2-3s of French country decor or a quick and dirty guide to score the look.
+Yet we can study, observe, and learn from the masters to notice guiding principles running like a common thread through beautiful European Country interiors.

 1. Begin With the Bones & Architecture

 Hang on to your wallets because I am kicking off this list of principles with the steepest challenge!
 Beautiful bones are a decidedly tall order…